DavidMatthewFraser/easy-to-git/README.md

 7. **Add your new branch** with all its changes **to your ‘remote fork’** (which Git calls ‘origin’) with `git push origin name-of-branch`.
 Your remote copy should now have a `master` branch and a branch called `name-of-branch`.
 You can toggle between them by clicking the branches button on your repository toolbar.

-8. Make sure the `name-of-branch` branch is selected and 'click compare with master'.
+8. Make sure the `name-of-branch` branch is selected and click 'compare & pull request'.
 This will open up a window where you can describe the changes you’ve made in more detail (which again is helpful for bookkeeping) and click **'create a pull request'**.
 If there are no conflicts I will merge your changes with easy-to-git master.

 # Keeping your branches up to date